2. Understanding Topology

 my_ax.set_ylim([miny - buffer, maxy + buffer])

-layer, which is necessary otherwise our map would cover the whole world and we wouldn’t be able to see our border at all (comment it out and test it if you don’t believe me!).
+Here we are setting the bounds of the output map to match the bounds of our border layer, which is necessary otherwise our map would cover the whole world and we wouldn’t be able to see our border at all (comment it out and test it if you don’t believe me!).

-, which Python here is expanding into four variables for us.
+In the first line, we are again using variable expansion - .bounds returns a list of four values [minx, miny, maxx, maxy], which Python here is expanding into four variables for us.
 Alternatively, we could simply store this in a single variable and access each part individually, but this approach is slightly more convenient.

-We are then adding a ‘buffer’ of 10km (10,000m) to each side of the bounds, in order to stop the border touching the edges of the map (which makes it a little more aesthetically pleasing).
+We are then adding a ‘buffer’ of 10km (10,000 m) to each side of the bounds, in order to stop the border touching the edges of the map (which makes it a little more aesthetically pleasing).

 Make sure that you understand the above code snippet, and then prove it by tweaking the code to meet your design preferences.
 Now run the code, you should get an output something like this: